 The actual password managers can’t generally be just “hacked into”.

 Even when they are hacked, the servers at no time have your password in any useful form.

 In a nutshell, using extremely secure passwords and enabling 2-FA (and multifactor authentication) should keep you safe.

 Can I Store Ultra-confidential Information on Password Managers?

 Should you?
 No.

 At least, not the most sensitive information.

-E.g. your Bitcoin wallet keys, or login to your primary bank account, finance information, and anything that are very important to you.
+E.g. your Bitcoin wallet keys, or log in to your primary bank account, finance information, and anything that are very important to you.

 In my opinion, these managers are best for storing credit card information (for sub-accounts), social media accounts and other logins.

 If you need the best password manager, go with NordPass.